XGRIDS Pro Guide™ / Module 3: Field Technique

 Creating Effective Loops

-• Plan at least one midway loop for any scan lasting more than 10 minutes, return through an already-scanned area before continuing to new areas
+• For any scan lasting more than 10 minutes, plan at least one midway loop by returning through an already-scanned area before continuing to new areas.
+For large-scale sites, plan loops every 5 to 10 minutes of continuous walking.

-• When returning to a previously-scanned area for loop closure, approach from the same general direction you originally scanned it, not the reverse
+• When returning to a previously-scanned area for loop closure, approach from the same general direction you originally scanned it, not the reverse.
+For maximum loop closure confidence, return to the same position and face the same direction as your original pass through that area.

 Serpentine and Saturated Scanning